East Carroll Parish, Louisiana: History

 This area is part of the delta along the western edge of the Mississippi River, long subject to the seasonal flooding that gave the area fertile soils.
 It was occupied by indigenous peoples for thousands of years.
 European explorers encountered the historic tribes of the Caddo and Choctaw in this area, as well as the Natchez on the east side of the Mississippi River.

 In the 1830s, the United States forced out most of the people of the Five Civilized Tribes from the Southeast to west of the Mississippi River in Indian Territory to make way for development by European Americans.
 Areas along the river were cleared and developed for cultivation of cotton, the major commodity crop in the Deep South before the Civil War.
 The cotton was cultivated and processed on plantations by large groups of enslaved African-American laborers.

 Prior to 1814, all of the territory covered by the current East Carroll Parish was part of the now defunct Warren Parish.
 The original Carroll Parish, before it was divided into "East" and "West" segments after Reconstruction, was named for Charles Carroll of Carrollton, Maryland, the only Roman Catholic signer of the Declaration of Independence.
 This and other nearby parishes along the Mississippi River were called the Natchez District, referring to the major port on the Mississippi side of the river.
 Both areas were developed for cotton plantations.

 Given the dependence of plantation agriculture on enslaved workers, the population of this area was majority African American well before the American Civil War.
 Carroll Parish had 11,000 slaves in 1860, more than three times the white population of the total parish.
 Most were located on the plantations in the floodplain along the Mississippi River.
 During the war, many slaves joined Union lines and served in the United States Colored Troops; Louisiana had more former slaves enlisted in the USCT than six other southern states combined.

+During the course of the Civil War, the United States Navy would buy beef and groceries from a Union patriot named Duncan at the foot of Island 92.